 One of my most pinned recipes is my Chocolate & Amaretto Macarons recipe.
 Yes, it’s completely vegan and tastes pretty amazing.
 Follow M&M on Pinterest for a continuous stream of vegan yumminess 😉

 I wanted to make a second vegan macaron recipe to flex my “aquafaba” muscles – that’s what they’re calling the chickpea brine-turned-meringue in vegan baking.
 The more you know!
-I’m a chocolate girl through and through, but I wanted to make some macarons that were lighter and girlier, so I went with raspberry.
+I’m a chocolate girl at heart, but I decided to create some brighter, more feminine macarons, so I went for raspberry.

-For the boozy element, I used elderflower liqueur in the filling; it’s soft and has floral notes, so it's perfect with berry flavor.
+I used elderflower liqueur in the filling for the boozy element; it’s soft and floral, so it pairs well with berry flavours.
 This summer, I recommend using it in a cocktail.
 (This cocktail recipe looks phenomenal!)

 Recipe adapted from my original Chocolate & Amaretto Macarons